Relocation Guide

 • Academic records for enrolment or professional recognition.

 Keep both printed and digital copies.
-Certified translations are required for foreign-language documents submitted to Portuguese authorities.
+Certified translations may be required for foreign-language documents submitted to Portuguese authorities.

 Shipping and Customs

 Portugal’s membership in the European Union facilitates movement of goods, but non-EU relocations require customs declarations.
-Planning with a certified international mover is recommended.
+Planning with a certified international mover is often advisable.

 • EU citizens: Free movement of personal goods within the EU.

-• Non-EU citizens: May qualify for import exemptions when relocating under residence status.
+• Non-EU citizens: May qualify for import exemptions when relocating under residence status, subject to customs rules.

 Shipments can be sent by sea or air freight.
 Maintain a detailed inventory, and expect inspection if arriving from outside the EU.